 Please use care while exploring your Tiny Turtle Nest.
 To avoid adding more unnecessary plastic to the world, your nest was constructed with tiny glass, metal, shell, and paper materials to provide an attractive, eco-friendly, and quality keepsake.
 Children should be supervised by an adult at all times while handling the Tiny Turtle Nest.

-This simulation lets you get a tiny experience of what real-world sea turtle nest surveyors do to help document sea turtle populations across the globe.
-Your Tiny Turtle Nest holds all the clues you need to travel to a nesting beach, identify the species of a nesting sea turtle, and document a sea turtle nest.
+This simulation lets you get a tiny experience of what real-world sea turtle nest surveyors do to help document sea turtle populations across the planet.
+Your Tiny Turtle Nest holds all the clues you need to virtually travel to a nesting beach, identify the species of a nesting sea turtle, and document a sea turtle nest.

 All about sea turtle nesting: